If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 Road conditions, especially early in the season, can be icy and definitely wet.

-Take care driving at this time of year, particularly on the unpaved stretches of the Carretera Austral near the Marble Caves, Torres del Paine National Park and on the Chilean side of Tierra del Fuego.
+Take care driving in Patagonia at this time of year, particularly on the unpaved stretches of the Carretera Austral near the Marble Caves, Torres del Paine National Park, and on the Chilean side of Tierra del Fuego National Park.

-Buses run in Patagonia year round but tend to only leave if there’s enough people travelling to make the journey economically viable.
+Buses run in Patagonia year-round but only leave if enough people travel to make the journey economically viable.

-Some of the long distance buses don’t run every day so make sure to check the schedules before committing to travel dates.
+Some long-distance buses don’t run every day, so check the schedules before committing to travel dates.

-In southern Patagonia, hotels and hostels begin to open their doors again, but finding a room can be a challenge.
+In southern Patagonia, hotels and hostels begin to open their doors again, but finding a room can be challenging.

 While visitor numbers are low, demand for the few available beds is often high.

-Few campsites, if any are open in early in spring.
+Few campsites, if any, are open in early spring.

 On the Carretera Austral, some free campsites are available but don’t expect hot water.
 You’ll need to get used to frigid showers if you don’t have a camper van with onboard facilities.

-One of the greatest advantages of travelling to Patagonia in spring is the lack of crowds.
-Hiking trails are clear of queues and you can enjoy the peace and solitude of this incredible place.
+One of the greatest advantages of traveling to Patagonia in spring is the lack of crowds.
+Hiking routes are clear of queues, and you can enjoy the peace and solitude of this incredible place.